N-SooHyun/vue_grade_table/README.md

 ## Running on GitHub Pages

-This project is hosted on [GitHub Pages](https://n-soohyun.github.io/vue_grade_table/).
+This project is hosted on [https://n-soohyun.github.io/vue_grade_table/](https://n-soohyun.github.io/vue_grade_table/).
 You can view the live deployed application by clicking the link below:

 ## Project setup
 ```